 The term of service for the 2013-2014 service year begins September 3, 2013 and continues through July 31, 2014.
 For more information on click here

-The Massachusetts Immigrant and Refugee Advocacy Coalition (MIRA), a statewide membership-based non-profit organization, advocates for the rights and opportunities of immigrants and refugees across the Commonwealth.
-MIRA has a membership of over 130 organizations across Massachusetts, and works with hundreds of partners and allies across the state by offering policy analysis and advocacy, training and leadership development, institutional organizing, and strategic communications.
+The Massachusetts Immigrant and Refugee Advocacy Coalition (MIRA) is a statewide membership-based non-profit organization that advocates for the rights and opportunities of immigrants and refugees across the Commonwealth.
+MIRA has a membership of over 130 organizations, and works with hundreds of partners and allies in policy analysis and advocacy, training and leadership development, institutional organizing, and strategic communications.

 All internships are unpaid.
 Where applicable, we will gladly assist in any requirements that would qualify an eligible intern for course credit.
 Interns should expect to work 2 to 3 days per week (or the equivalent).

-MIRA is looking for a Fall/Winter Communications intern.
+MIRA is looking for one more spring and one or two summer Communications interns.
 Please review the description below, and submit a resume and cover letter to Franklin Soults, Communications Director

-The communications intern works with the Communications Director to disseminate positive messages about immigrants, as well as information about issues involving immigrants and about the MIRA Coalition's work.
-The position involves both traditional media (i.e. the press and broadcasting) and new media (i.e.the Internet).
+The communications intern works with the Communications Director to disseminate positive messages about immigrants, as well as information about issues involving immigrants and the MIRA Coalition's work.
+The position involves both traditional media (i.e. the press and broadcasting) and new media (i.e.the internet).
 Some of the duties include:

 - Writing blog posts about current issues related to immigrants and immigration